DavKnei/mcs-tracking/README.md

 ## Usage

 1. **Prepare your data**:
-   - Place your NetCDF files containing precipitation data in a directory.
+   - Place your NetCDF files containing precipitation data in a directory if you want to include the lifting index criteria as well, make sure lifting index data is provided.
-   - Ensure that the NetCDF files have the variables `lat`, `lon`, `pr` (precipitation), and `time`.
+   - Ensure that the NetCDF files have the variables `lat`, `lon`, (precipitation), and `time`.
+   - The precipitation data should have at least hourly resolution.
+The lifting index data should also be provided in the same temporal and spatial resolution.

 2. **Set configuration**:
    - Create or edit the `config.yaml` file to set the paths to your data directory and thresholds.
 For example,
   - Data directories
+  - Variable names
   - Detection thresholds (see [Parameters and Configuration](#parameters-and-configuration))
   - Tracking thresholds (see [Parameters and Configuration](#parameters-and-configuration))
-  - Plotting options
+  - Additional flags for parallel computing, number of computation cores, ...

 3. **Run the main script**:
   Use the `--config`argument to specify the configuration file: